Eurasian lynx: Fennoscandia

 The Eurasian lynx was close to extinction in Scandinavia in the 1930s.
 Since the 1950s, the population slowly recovered and forms three subpopulations in northern, central and southern Scandinavia.

 In Norway, the Eurasian lynx was subjected to an official bounty between 1846 and 1980 and could be hunted without license.
 In 1994, a compensation scheme for livestock killed by lynx was introduced.
-By 1996, the lynx population was estimated to comprise 410 Individuals, decreased to less than 260 individuals in 2004 and increased since 2005 to about 452 mature individuals by 2008.
+By 1996, the lynx population was estimated to comprise 410 individuals, decreased to fewer than 260 individuals in 2004 and increased since 2005 to about 452 mature individuals by 2008.

-In Sweden, the lynx population was estimated at about 1,400 individuals in 2006 and 1,250 in 2011.
+In Sweden, the lynx population was estimated at 1,400 individuals in 2006 and 1,250 in 2011.
 Hunting is controlled by government agencies.

 In Finland, about 2,200–2,300 individuals were present according to a 2009 estimate.
 The lynx population in Finland has been increasing every year since 1991, and is estimated to be nowadays larger than ever before.
 Limited hunting is permitted.
 In 2009 the Finnish Ministry of Agriculture and Forestry gave a permit for hunting of 340 lynx individuals.